kolenaIO/kolena/docs/metrics/geometry-matching.md

 </center>

-Here is another example with multiple inferences overlapping with the same ground truth.
+Here is another example with multiple inferences overlapping with the same ground truth:

 ![example 3](../assets/images/metrics-matcher-example3.png)